LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 Every type has a single trait which may be composed of other sub-traits.
 A type inherits all of the methods which its trait defines provided that the type implements the requirements for the trait.

-See :ref:`the chapter on Traits <traits>` for a complete description of how traits are created.
+See the :ref:`Traits <traits>` chapter for a complete description of how traits are created.

 The trait section of a type expression can import one or more other traits.
 These traits are combined to form the trait for the type.
 The following code